yonatansverdlov/E-GenNet/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/yonatansverdlov/E-GenNet/blob/master/k_chains_baselines.ipynb)
 ## Chemical properties
 ## Data
-For the Kraken, Drugs, and BDE datasets, please download them from https://github.com/SXKDZ/MARCEL.
+For the Kraken, Drugs, and BDE datasets, please download it from https://github.com/SXKDZ/MARCEL.

 And put it in /data.

 ## Training
 In order to run, use python chemical_property_exps.py dataset task The options are Drugs, Kraken, BDE.